Hiking the Camino de Santiago

 We have seen much of the Galician countryside.
 We have spent hour upon hour hiking with walking friends old and new.
 We have had time to contemplate and consider where life has taken us and what we still feel called to do.
 Hopefully, our purpose, focus, and zest for life are renewed.

-After visiting Obradoiro Plaza, we check into our hotel several hundred meters from the Cathedral.
-After dinner on your own, a Botafumeiro pilgrim mass may be offered at the Cathedral.
-We will check the schedule as the date gets closer.
 The Botafumeiro is a huge censer affixed to the central dome of the Cathedral.
 Censers are used for liturgical reasons and the smoke from the censer symbolizes the rising of prayer to God.
 The Botafumeiro is massive, weighing over 100 pounds and requiring 8 men to get it swinging over the heads of the assembled pilgrims.
-It’s a phenomenal spectacle which we’ve witnessed at the end of our Northern Spain tour!
+It’s a phenomenal spectacle we hope to witness while here in Santiago de Compostela!

 Santiago de Compostela Pilgrimage Walking Tour